cyrilou242/cyrilou242.github.io/pages/git-cmds.markdown

 ---
 ## Git cmds.

+Personal note.
 Git commands I use a lot.

 ### Cleanup before a merge request